City of Seattle,

 Google Analytics and Adsense to analyze the use of our Services and publish advertisements.
 Google’s use of advertising cookies enables it and its partners to serve ads to your users based on their visit to your sites and/or other sites on the Internet.
 You may opt out of personalized advertising by visiting Ads Settings

 .
 In addition, most browsers allow you to refuse to accept or delete cookies.
 The methods for doing so vary from browser to browser.
 Please refer to your browser instructions on how to manage your cookies.
-Blocking all or some cookies may have a negative impact upon the usability of the Services.
-We do not respond to the browser “Do Not Track” signal if enabled by the end user in their web browser.
-When third parties we integrate with set or read their own third-party cookies, they may or may not respond to the DNT signal.
+Blocking all or some cookies may have a negative impact upon the usability of the Services, and there is no industry consensus as to what site operators should do with regard to these signals.
+Accordingly, unless and until the law is interpreted to require us to do so, we do not respond to the browser “Do Not Track” signal if enabled by the end user in their web browser.
+When other parties we integrate with set or read their own cookies, they may or may not respond to the DNT signal.

 Other data gathering mechanisms, such as web beacons, HTML Storage Objects, and web tags, are used by us and our service providers to gather more specific information on your use.
 A web beacon (also called a web bug or clear GIF) is a graphic on a webpage or in an email message that is designed to monitor who is reading the page or message.
 Web beacons are often invisible because they are typically only 1-by-1 pixel in size.
 Web beacons are often used alongside cookies to track activity.
 Web beacons may be used to add information to a profile about a site visited, provide an independent accounting of how many people have visited a website, gather statistics about usage, among other things.
 HTML Storage Objects are program code that collects information about your activity on our Services.
 The HTML is temporarily downloaded onto your device while you are connected to our Online Services.